Telephone Paging | PA | Tannoy

 Outline: New build, large warehouse and distribution site based in Peterborough.
 Our customer required multiple audio applications - inlcuding capability for making voice announcements from Mitel SIP/IP telephone handsets.

-Solution: A SIP IP Interface Decoder device was installed, configured to register with the existing SIP Mitel telephony server.
+Solution: A SIP IP Interface Decoder device was installed, configured to register with the customers existing SIP Mitel telephony server.
 Users dial the SIP extension number of the interface, the device auto-answers and provides a standard line level 'audio-out' connection to the system mixer and power amplifiers.